 Within a week of Davies arrival, The Bish had taken the young Observer under his wing and thereafter flew almost every operation with Gerald (Observer) and Arthur Geary (Wireless operator/Air Gunner) as his crew.
 Together, these three carried out 70 or more operations in the Western Desert and in Greece.

 In November 1940, Gerald and Arthur made it back safely with GF after his successful engine-out forced-landing of Blenheim I L8511 on a Corfu beach.
 This considerable feat is now commemorated by a plaque near the site.
-Heavily shot up by AA over Valona and with some bombs hung-up, the wheels-up landing resulted in some of the bombs bouncing along the sand behind them but without exploding.
+Heavily shot up by AA over Valona and with bombs hung-up, the wheels-up landing resulted in bombs bouncing along the sand behind them but without exploding.

 The returning trio were richly feted by Greek villagers all along the way: their adventure was illustrated by The Sphere and by Parade at the time, and soon retold with gusto in Wings Over Olympus.
 Gerald himself became something of a celebrity, thanks to his memento of Susan, the “girl he left behind”.

 “This is Susan Hall, the girl who received a proposal of marriage via the newspapers.
 The young man is now Pilot Officer Gerald Davies, on service in Greece, the sender of the proposal.
 He was explaining to a reporter that the reason he got lost on a bombing trip was that he had left his mascot—a picture of Miss Hall—behind.
 No, it wasn’t his wife, but ... “you can tell her I am going to marry her after this job is over.
 She doesn’t know it yet, but this goes as a proposal.”

-Gerald lies in the Phaleron War Cemetery near Athens, in a common grave with Irvine and Geary.
-His service is commemorated by the Commonwealth War Graves Commission on the CWGC Honour Roll as follows:
+He lies in the Phaleron War Cemetery near Athens, in a common grave with Irvine and Geary.
+His service is commemorated by the Commonwealth War Graves Commission as follows:

 In Memory of